ElektraInitiative/libelektra/src/bindings/README.md

 These bindings allow Elektra to integrate into different main loop APIs using a thin abstraction layer called "I/O binding".
-The build all available I/O bindings use `cmake -DBINDINGS="IO"`.
+To build all available I/O bindings use `cmake -DBINDINGS="IO"`.

 For more information please check out the [notification tutorial](https://github.com/ElektraInitiative/libelektra/tree/master/doc/tutorials/notifications.md)